pynklynn/keroseen-ui/README.md

 * Large library of rigidly sized elements - outside of elements based on specifications (ex: Material design specs for cards) all components styles will have loose stylings to build on
 * Fully color-themed components
 * Shadows, animations, and other fancy visuals where not required by the element (ex: cards have a shadow to denote stacking)

+### Also, the following will never be implemented as part of the framework

+* Internet Explorer support - if a developer needs support for IE, they will need to add it in their customizations
+* Support for languages other than Sass

 ## Browser support